 Niles Wilson (he/him), Program Coordinator for New Student Programs, is responsible for providing administrative and operational support for various welcome programs such as Approaching Stanford, New Student Orientation, and Stanford Newcomer Guides.
 During the academic year, Niles plans the Frosh Winter Warm Up, coordinates Class Banner sales, and handles financial transactions for the team.
 He received his Bachelor’s degree in Psychology from Stanford in 2017.

-Edith Wu-Nguyen (she/her), Associate Dean in Undergraduate Advising and Research, oversees the preparation, welcome, and transition of new first-year students and transfers to Stanford through the Approaching Stanford process and New Student Orientation.
+Edith Wu-Nguyen (she/her), Associate Dean and Director of New Student Programs in Academic Advising, oversees the preparation, welcome, and transition of new first-year students and transfers to Stanford through the Approaching Stanford process and New Student Orientation.
 She is also the Resident Fellow (RF) for Okada, the Asian-American themed four-class residence located in the Wilbur Hall complex.
 Edith earned her Master’s degree from the Harvard School of Public Health and her Bachelor’s degree from Stanford where she studied Human Biology and Comparative Studies in Race and Ethnicity.
 Prior to returning to Stanford in 2006, she worked in community-based programs in Santa Clara and San Mateo Counties, including Head Start/Early Head Start, the Lucile Packard Foundation for Children's Health, Asian Americans for Community Involvement, and Public Allies-Silicon Valley.